-3. Exceptions: There are exceptions to each rule: a) physicians, nurses, first responders, and health providers b) expect emergency calls c) those who have toddlers, d) share photos with others momentarily e) who have important requests Doing research, such as directions.
+3. Exceptions: There are exceptions to each rule: a) physicians, nurses, first responders, and health providers b) expect emergency calls c) those who have toddlers, d) share photos with others momentarily e) those who have important requests Doing research, such as directions.
 Tea, Coffee, Energy Drinks, Juice, Beverage, smoothie, and more.

 4. Excuse me: If an emergency call is received, ask for forgiveness to forgive yourself as calmly and calmly as possible, For example, “I apologize, but this is urgent, please forgive me.
 I will be back in a moment.”

 5. Consider the content carefully: Spontaneity with cell phones can be contagious.
-Remember, once a text, tweet, or post is sent life, of course, you can delete it, but it’s on the Internet, just waiting to bite you!
-According to the YouGov Omnibus survey, 57% of Americans regret any text or social media post they sent.
+Remember, once a text, tweet, or post is sent live, of course, you can delete it, but it’s on the Internet, just waiting to bite you!
+According to the YouGov Omnibus survey, 57% of Americans regret any text or social media post they send.

 So use common sense and do not post inappropriate photos or text when taking adult drinks.
 Avoid obscenity.
 If you are prompted to send an automated message, consider these tips:

-Consider the responses carefully – are you making a valid contribution or a wrong pas?
+- Consider the responses carefully – are you making a valid contribution or a wrong pas?
 Motivation – Mind – Success – Thinking – Productivity – Happiness

 6. Respond immediately: When you miss a call, text, or email, respond appropriately and timely to apologize for their message being lost.
 Then respond with substance.

-7. EIght-foot Rule: When calling or move 8-10 feet away from a building with windows.
+7. EIght-foot Rule: When calling or moving 8-10 feet away from a building with windows.
 No one wants to see you nervously packing or gesturing during your conversation.

 Take steps outside to respond to a call while in a worship home, medical office, library, theater, or hospital.
 Avoid confidential conversations on airplanes, trains, and automobiles.